Boyce Codd Normal Form Example

 • Dependency Preservation: This ensures that all the original functional dependencies are still implicitly or explicitly represented in the decomposed relations.

 Ideally, decomposition should be both lossless and dependency-preserving.
-However, it's not always possible to achieve both simultaneously.
+That said, it's not always possible to achieve both simultaneously.
 In some cases, a compromise might be necessary, prioritizing lossless decomposition over dependency preservation.

 Common Misconceptions about BCNF